What to Do With Your 529 During a Volatile Market

 Let's say your child is 15, and stocks take a huge hit.
 You would have 40% of assets in equities if you had chosen the aggressive track, 30% in equities if you had gone with the moderate track, and 20% in equities if you had invested in the conservative track.

 On the whole, whether your equity allocation is 10 percentage points higher throughout your holding period probably won't amount to a huge difference in returns over the long haul.
-But if you are the kind of investor who checks his account balance often and feels anxious when it falls, having a higher allocation to "safer" assets could help dampen losses and therefore help you stay the course during rough times.
+But if you are the kind of investor who checks your account balance often and tend to feel anxious when it falls, having a higher allocation to less volatile assets could help dampen losses and therefore help you stay the course during rough times.

 Finding the Best Fit